Applications accepted for 1st October 2018:

 - Systems Modelling and Simulation (ES93Q)

-Part of the course credit comprises a substantial project appropriate to the course of study.
-This entails an in-depth experimental, theoretical or computational investigation of a topic chosen by the student in conjunction with an academic supervisor.
+The individual research project is an in-depth experimental, theoretical or computational investigation of a topic chosen by you in conjunction with your academic supervisor.
+Typical project titles include:

 Chartered Engineer status

-The MSc Biomedical Engineering is accredited by the Institution of Engineering and Technology (IET).
-The accreditation meets the the academic requirement for Chartered Engineer (CEng) status when combined with an accredited first degree.
+The MSc Advanced Mechanical Engineering meets the academic requirement for Chartered Engineer (CEng) status when combined with an accredited first degree.

 University of Warwick